Bell Township, North Dakota

 Bell Township is a township in Cass County, North Dakota, United States.
-The population was 44 at the 2020 census.
+The population was 44 at the 2020 census, up from 36 in 2010.

 Geography

-Bell Township has a total area of 35.91 sqmi, all land.
+Bell Township has a total area of 35.914 sqmi, all land.

+A portion of the South Branch Elm River runs through the township.

+Demographics

+As of the 2024 American Community Survey, Bell Township had an estimated 16 households, with a margin of error of 11.